 So this is why I sear the prawns first.
 A basic prawn risotto recipe will say to just toss raw prawns into the risotto right at the end.
 Yes that’s easier.
 But I promise you, the 4 minutes extra that it takes to sear the prawns is totally worth it!

-Notice how I don’t have you standing over a hot stove for 20 minutes, constantly stirring and adding broth a ladleful at a time?
+You won’t be standing over a hot stove for 20 minutes, constantly stirring and adding broth a ladleful at a time with this risotto.
 Liquid is added in 2 batches, and you only need to stir every now and then.